-Never mind that the "plotting to attack America" in 2001 was devised in Germany and Spain and the United States more than in Afghanistan.
-Why hasn't the United States bombed those countries?
+Never mind - even accepting the official version of 9/11 - that the "plotting to attack America" in 2001 was devised in Germany and Spain and the United States more than in Afghanistan.
+Why didn't the United States bomb those countries?

 Indeed, what actually was needed to plot to buy airline tickets and take flying lessons in the United States?
-A room with some chairs?
+A room with a table and some chairs?
 What does "an even larger safe haven" mean?
 A larger room with more chairs?
 Perhaps a blackboard?
-Terrorists intent upon attacking the United States can meet almost anywhere, with Afghanistan probably being one of the worst places for them, given the American occupation.
+Terrorists intent upon attacking the United States can meet almost anywhere.
+At the present time there are anti-American terrorist types meeting in Libya, Syria, Turkey, Pakistan, Qatar, Saudi Arabia, London, Paris, and many other places.
+And the Taliban of Afghanistan would not be particularly anti-American if the United States had not invaded and occupied their country.
+The Taliban are a diverse grouping of Afghan insurgents whom the US military has come to label with a single name; they are not primarily international jihadists like al-Qaeda and in fact have had an up-and-down relationship with the latter.

-The only "necessity" that drew the United States to Afghanistan was the desire to establish a military presence in this land that is next door to the Caspian Sea region of Central Asia - which reportedly contains the second largest proven reserves of petroleum and natural gas in the world - and build oil and gas pipelines from that region running through Afghanistan.
+The only "necessity" that drew the United States to Afghanistan was the desire to establish a military presence in this land that is next door to the Caspian Sea region of Central Asia - reportedly containing the second largest proven reserves of petroleum and natural gas in the world - and build oil and gas pipelines from that region running through Afghanistan.

-Afghanistan is well situated for oil and gas pipelines to serve much of south Asia, pipelines that can bypass those not-yet Washington clients, Iran and Russia.
+Afghanistan is well situated for such pipelines to serve much of South Asia and even parts of Europe, pipelines that - crucially - can bypass Washington's bêtes noire, Iran and Russia.
 If only the Taliban would not attack the lines.
 Here's Richard Boucher, US Assistant Secretary of State for South and Central Asian Affairs, in 2007: "One of our goals is to stabilize Afghanistan, so it can become a conduit and a hub between South and Central Asia so that energy can flow to the south."
-2

 Since the 1980s all kinds of pipelines have been planned for the area, only to be delayed or canceled by one military, financial or political problem or another.
-For example, the so-called TAPI pipeline (Turkmenistan-Afghanistan-Pakistan-India) had strong support from Washington, which was eager to block a competing pipeline that would bring gas to Pakistan and India from Iran.
+For example, the so-called

+TAPI pipeline (Turkmenistan-Afghanistan-Pakistan-India) had strong support from Washington, which was eager to block a competing pipeline that would bring gas to Pakistan and India from Iran.
 TAPI goes back to the late 1990s, when the Taliban government held talks with the California-based oil company Unocal Corporation.
 These talks were conducted with the full knowledge of the Clinton administration, and were undeterred by the extreme repression of Taliban society.
-Taliban officials even made trips to the United States for discussions.
-3 Testifying before the House Subcommittee on Asia and the Pacific on February 12, 1998, Unocal representative John Maresca discussed the importance of the pipeline project and the increasing difficulties in dealing with the Taliban:
+Taliban officials even made trips to the United States for discussions. $\underline{4}$

+Testifying before the House Subcommittee on Asia and the Pacific on February 12, 1998, Unocal representative John Maresca discussed the importance of the pipeline project and the increasing difficulties in dealing with the Taliban: